 1.4 Where is the data from?

 Each hospital must collect data on every surgery or intervention carried out on a child for heart problems.
 Every three months, hospitals must submit this data to the national audit body, NICOR (The National Institute for Cardiovascular Outcomes Research).
 NICOR sets out exactly what data must be collected and each hospital undergoes independent checks of the quality of their submitted data.
-NICOR also reports to the , the and other NHS regulatory bodies.
+NICOR also reports to the UK Department of Health, the Care Quality Commission (CQC) and other NHS regulatory bodies.

 NICOR tracks the survival of these children by linking to the national register of deaths using patients’ NHS number and also from hospital records.
 NICOR statisticians then analyse the data every year to enable hospitals and healthcare improvement bodies to monitor and improve the quality of care and outcomes of children who need heart surgery.